pagallagher/computer-setup/README.md

 Pick and choose as desired.

 I know web browsers are largely taste and preference driven.
 My favorite web browser is in  here, but there are other frankly exellent options.
-If you love the firefox style, GNU icecat is great.
+If you love the firefox style, GNU Icecat is great.
 If Chrome is more your style, Iridium and  Ungoogled-Chrome are good.
 There a handful of other less right answers, but the only wrong answer is Google Chrome.

 Note, I also have an emacs for python config file that may or may not be of interest.
 ```bash